Who is Affected by the Whistleblower Directive?

 Reporting Channels

-Whistleblowers should be able to submit reports either in writing via an online system, a mailbox, or by post and/or orally via a telephone hotline or answering machine system.
-Not only are employees who report wrongdoing protected, but also job applicants, former employees, supporters of the whistleblower, or journalists.
+Whistleblowers should be able to submit reports either in writing via an online system, a mailbox, by post, or orally via a telephone hotline or answering machine system.
+Not only are employees who report wrongdoing protected, but job applicants, former employees, supporters of the whistleblower, and journalists are also protected.

 What Changes Have Been Made to the Protected Disclosures Act?

-An amendment to the 2014 Protected Disclosures Act was published on the 9th of February 2022.
-The Protected Disclosures Bill 2021 aims to strengthen the previous act (2014) by adding more rules and regulations.
+A change to the 2014 Protected Disclosures Act was published on the 9th of February 2022.
+The Protected Disclosures (Amendment) Bill 2021 aims to strengthen the previous act by adding more rules and regulations.

-Key Points of the Protected Disclosures Bill 2021
+Key points of the Protected Disclosures (Amendment) Bill 2021

-- Internal Reporting Systems: All public sector and private sector (with 50+ employees) must now create and maintain an internal reporting system with procedures for employees to make a protected disclosure.
+• Internal Reporting Systems: All public and private sector organisations with 50+ employees must now create and maintain an internal reporting system with procedures for employees to make a protected disclosure.
 These will be subject to WRC inspections.

-- Designated Person for Complaints: There must now be a designated person to acknowledge and record any complaints issued.
+• Designated Person for Complaints: There must now be a designated person to acknowledge and record any complaints received.

-- Penalties for Wrongdoing: There will now be penalties if there is any wrongdoing on behalf of the organisation, such as unlawful dismissal or breaching of confidentiality.
+• Penalties for Wrongdoing: There will now be penalties if there is any wrongdoing on behalf of the organisation, such as unlawful dismissal or breach of confidentiality.

 With these safeguards, the EU is sending a clear message to whistleblowers that they have nothing to fear while encouraging individuals to report on company infringements.